big-tuwien/big-tuwien.github.io/content/publication/tuw-193586/index.md

 publication_types:
 - '1'
 publishDate: '2010-12-13'
+specifics: 'Vortrag: International Conference on Information and Communication Technologies and Development (ICTD2010), London , UK; 13.12.2010 - 16.12.2010; in: "Proceedings of the International Conference on Information and Communication Technologies and Development (ICTD2010)", (2010), 5 S.'
 title: 'Stories from the Field: Mobile Phone Usage and its Impact on People´s Lives in East Africa'
 url_pdf: ''